ChiragMangal-1/Excel---Store_Data_Deahboarding/README.md

 # Excel---Store_Data_Deahboarding
-# Fristly - Converting Raw data into actionable data
-# track kpi & create deshboard with maps
-# finally give conclusion
+# Converting raw data into insights through KPIs, dashboards, and analysis through Excel & also Automate the dashboard